Baked Eggs in a Muffin Tin **VIDEO**

 These are like the eggs you find in the middle of an egg mcmuffin – which makes sense since you make them in a muffin tin.
 Stuff one between a whole grain English muffin and you will have a quick breakfast for a fraction of the cost of the McDonald’s version (you will also avoid the salty bacon and American cheese).

-You can also customize these by added cheese, mushrooms, green onions, peppers, or whatever you like in you eggs.
+You can also customize these by added salsa, mushrooms, green onions, peppers, or whatever you like in you eggs.

 I like them “au natural” because they are like hard boiled eggs.
 You can chop them up and add them to a salad or make an egg salad with them WITHOUT HAVING TO PEEL THE EGG.